influxdata/flux/docs/SPEC.md

 ##### Mode

 Mode produces the mode for a given column.
+Null is considered as a potential mode if it is present.
 If there are multiple modes, all of them are returned in a table in sorted order.
 If there is no mode, null is returned.
 The following data types are supported: string, float64, int64, uint64, bool, time.
-Mode only considers non-null values.

 Mode has the following properties: